Native App vs Cross Platform Development in Modern Mobile App Development

 Advertising a cross-platform app frees you from targeting two different audiences.
 Because your app will work on Android and iOS, you can collectively target both operating systems' users, making marketing much easier and faster.

-It contrasts with native apps, where unless you develop two versions of your app in perfect synchronization, you would be marketing two different apps for different audiences.
+This is different from native apps.
+If you don’t develop two versions in perfect sync, you’ll end up marketing different apps to different audiences.
 It will take double the research, time, and effort to devise and run a business marketing strategy.

 Such amazing benefits make cross-platform mobile apps an excellent approach for app development.
 However, there are some risks involved with cross-platforms, as listed below: